ml-in-barcelona/server-reason-react/README.md

 ## Questions

 - Should `children` be a List or a custom type with polymoprhic constructors?
-- What to do with React.Components
+- What to do with React.Components -> Probably render them as Components
-  - static getDerivedStateFromError(error)
 - Suspense?
-- Hooks should be mocked
+- UseState should be mocked
-  - UseState should "work"?
+- createContext should work
 - UseEffect should not run
-- Hooks and other callbacks should be untouched
+- Other hooks and other callbacks should be ignored
-- Should we support shallowRenderer?
-(Render only one level of the component tree, leaving the rest as Capital leters and not recursively render them)
 - Components runtime?
 If there is a function call such as setState inside a component?
-- (Smoking idea) When Server components, can we transform React.node into json?
+- Should we support shallowRenderer?
+(Render only one level of the component tree, leaving the rest as Capital letters and not recursively render them)
+- Does the order of attributes matter on cloneElement?
+- Do we need to add the units (adding `px` when matters and other cases from [CSSPropertyOperations-test](https://github.com/MaibornWolff/react-wasm-dom/blob/main/src/__tests__/CSSPropertyOperations-test.jsx)) ?